What is going on with core developers/ment?

 And when I look at the Roadmap it fail to see the vision and direction with this project.

 Does the project shoot itself in the foot ?

-RE: What is going on with core developers/ment? - Added by Anonymous over 8 years ago
+RE: What is going on with core developers/ment? - Added by Anonymous almost 10 years ago

 I am also surprised about the lack of information why he thinks that was necessary.
 It is really disturbing news is a core developing is stepping down.

 This comment explains why I'm not publishing what happened in the conflict.

 My problem here with Redmine, which we have been using since summer 2008, and it has worked OK, no major problems.